thevilledev/puppet-in-docker/README.md

 to install `puppet-agent` and `puppet-server` packages.

 Master is configured to use certificate auto-signing.
-No DNS is used.
+No external DNS is used.
 Instead, containers are linked, which means everything relies heavily on the contents of `/etc/hosts`.

 All relevant `master` configuration is stored under `/opt/puppet`.
 The following volume mounts are exposed: